MaximilianFreitag/birthday_calculator/README.md

-# "On which day were youu born?" application
+# "On which day were you born?" application

 <p align="center">